Kolkata Metro rolling stock

-The rolling stock of Kolkata Metro, India consists of five classes, three classes for Line 1 and two classes for Line 2.
+The rolling stock of Kolkata Metro consists of five classes, three classes for Blue and Yellow Lines, one of which is also used for Purple and Orange Lines, and one class for Green Line.

 All trains receive 750 V DC using third rail electrification system.
-Trains can operate up to eight (line 1) and six (line 2) cars in length.
+Trains can operate up to eight (Blue, Purple, Orange and Yellow Lines) and six (Green Line) cars in length.